dipaksinha1/time-tracker/README.md

 ## Features

-- Track time spent on tasks or projects.
+- Monitor user's duration spent in the store.
-- Simple and intuitive user interface.
+- Simple and intuitive user interface for clock in/out time.
-- Customizable settings, such as default time.
+- Create a backup every day in admin's google drive for last two week attendance.
 - Easily configurable backend and frontend components.

 ## Contributing